terrencepreilly/contagious/docs/project_plan.md

 tests (for the backend, anyway), and maybe a short writeup for the phone app itself.
 I'll probably write all of this in markdown, and use pandoc to convert to PDF or HTML on a whim.

+# Log

+### 2016-11-10T16:16:09-0500
+  Ran into a slight problem: Docker and QEMU can't run at the same time.
+So, in order to actually test tying the app and the backend together, the backend will need to be deployed somehow.